 So I was pretty comfortable when one of the other attendees I knew at The Hive conference, the lovely Natali from Kochen, Kunst & Ketchup, made a reservation for us to eat dinner at a popular new restaurant in town, Spindler Berlin, in the trendy neighbourhood of Kreuzberg.

 The original plan called for dinner with Elisabetta, an architect and design blogger at Italian Bark, and Sarita who blogs at The Orange Gift Bag.
-We had all been to The Hive last year and had become friends.
 By the time we had left the Scandic hotel for dinner though, we had morphed into a happy chattering group of people.

 We didn’t have a problem until we got to the restaurant.